aws/amazon-vpc-cni-k8s/docs/troubleshooting.md

 The [CNI image](../scripts/dockerfiles/Dockerfile.release) built for the `aws-node` manifest uses Amazon Linux 2 as the base image.
 Support for other Linux distributions (custom AMIs) is best-effort.
 Known issues with other Linux distributions are captured here:

+- **iptables**
-- **iptables** - iptables is installed by default in `aws-node` container images.
-Newer distributions of RHEL (RHEL 8.x+), Ubuntu (Ubuntu 20.x+), etc. have moved to using `nftables`.
+  Prior to v1.13.0, the VPC CNI image only contained `iptables-legacy`.
+Newer distributions of RHEL (RHEL 8.x+), Ubuntu (Ubuntu 21.x+), etc. have moved to using `nftables`.
 This leads to issues such as [this](https://github.com/aws/amazon-vpc-cni-k8s/issues/1847) when running IPAMD.

-  To resolve this issue on distributions that use `nftables`, there are currently two options:
+  To resolve this issue in versions before v1.13.0, there are currently two options:
   1. Uninstall `nftables` and install `iptables-legacy` in base distribution
   2. Build a custom CNI image based on `nftables`, such as:
   ```